Metalworking Machines - Planers

 Refer to Metalworking Machines - General for basic safety tips.

-- Ensure that planer has a start/stop button within easy reach of the operator.
+- Make sure that planer has a working emergency stop button (e-stop) within easy reach of the operator.

 - Use a vacuum, brush or rake to remove cuttings only after the machine has stopped moving.

-- Ensure that all guards are in place and in good working condition.
+- Make sure that all guards are in place and in good working condition.

-- Ensure that stop pegs are in place on planer table.
+- Make sure that stop pegs are in place on planer table.

-- Ensure that there is ample clearance between work and planer frame.
+- Make sure that there is ample clearance between work and planer frame.

 - Secure tool holder, tool and crossrail in their proper places.

-- Ensure that feed rod and its attachment are in good working order.
+- Make sure that feed rod and its attachment are in good working order.

-- Ensure that power is on when using a magnetic clutch.
+- Make sure that power is on when using a magnetic clutch.

 - Use proper cutting tools.